Key Takeaways

 to detect bait in murky spring river waters striped bass use their lateral line to detect vibrations

 Spring rivers are not clear.
+And that changes everything about how striped bass hunt.

 The lateral line is a sensory system that runs along both sides of a striped bass.